 - When this happens, you can let go - the iPhone is rebooting.

-An iPhone reset or reboot should not normally remove or delete any data or settings.
+An iPhone reboot should not normally remove or delete any data or settings.
 However, the term reset is also sometimes used to mean deleting all content from the iPhone in order to start over fresh with it and/or restoring from a backup.
 If you read instructions that mention reseting the iPhone, make sure you know which kind of reset you'll be performing and plan (and perhaps back up!) accordingly.

-This reset process works on the:
+This restart process works on the:

 For More Help